parijatmitra/shopping-application/README.md

 # How to Compile and Run
 `cd` to this project home directory, where pom.xml is located
-* Application starts after excuting the file `ShoppingApplication.java`
+* Application starts after executing the file `ShoppingApplication.java`

 # Technology used